TimBurris/FaultlessExecution/README.md

 ## I have a global error handler.
 I don't need this.
 Fantastic!
 Your global error handler will catch all the errors, allow you to log and show them, but that still does not allow you to _elegantly_ recover from calls that you know are potentially risky.

 When you make a call to get data from the database, or from a Rest Api, or anywhere that there might be connection issues or timeouts, are you comfortable with the global error handler?
-If you have relied on that global handler, once you hit that handler, your application is in a pretty unknown state because you bailed from all code without a chance to leave the user in a good place.
+Once you hit your global handler, your application is in a pretty unknown state because you bailed from all code without a chance to leave the user in a good place.

-A good use of this library is a simple way to handle all errors, and do a bit of cleanup.
+A good use of this library is to handle all errors, and do a bit of cleanup before bailing.
 Maybe there are some pieces of data that your view can live without, while others warrent you telling the user what happened and closing out the window/page.

 ## Why not just use try/catch around every line that might error
-If you are displined enough to put try catch around every external resource call, and copy/paste the same "catch" block in every place, then you are far more disciplined than I.
+If you are disciplined enough to put try catch around every external resource call, and copy/paste the same "catch" block in every place, then you are far more disciplined than I.

 ## Installing
 TODO- provide nuget package info